Rebirth

 I become the naked Godhead.
 I am sheer energy.
 I am nothing.
 There is no conceptual mind.
 There is no grasping or aversion.
 There is no clinging and thus there is no suffering.
 There is just the “isness” of the eternal now.

 In a final revelation, the tadpoles of many species of frog display an intestinal maze visible to the naked eye.
 Here we are reminded that frogs hold the key to the labyrinth we call the human soul.
 In this regard, the author’s first three Bufo ceremonies were revelations.
 They were emotional, not visual—unity without identity—the ecstasy of harmony, purity and bliss that brought tears to the eyes.
-The rapture of salvation!
+The divine rapture!

 RIP